WordPress Sites in the World

 This is a collection of stats from around WordPress.com that we’ve decided to share with the world because there’s no good reason not to.
 Interested in your own stats?
 Every WordPress.com blog includes an integrated stats system, also available for self-hosted WordPress sites with Jetpack.

-WordPress.com users produce about 41.5 million new posts and 53.2 million new comments each month.
+Users produce about 35.8 million new posts and 53.7 million new comments each month.

 Who publishes on WordPress.com?

 We host WordPress blogs written in over 120 languages.
 Below is a break down of the top 10 languages:

 - French 1.4%